Sydney Chamber Choir: History

 In 2007 the Sydney Chamber Choir commissioned a new work from Australian composer Nigel Butterley.
-The work, Beni Avshalom was completed almost fifty years after Butterley's frequently performed landmark choral work The True Samaritan.

-In 2009 the Sydney Chamber Choir was ranked third out of a field of ten top choirs from around the world in its first appearance in an international choral competition.
-The Choir took out 3rd prize in two mixed-voice categories (polyphony and folklore), in the prestigious 41st Tolosa International Choral Festival in Spain.
+The work, Beni Avshalom was completed almost fifty years after Butterley's frequently performed choral work The True Samaritan.
+In 2009 the Sydney Chamber Choir took out 3rd prize in two mixed-voice categories (polyphony and folklore) in the 41st Tolosa International Choral Festival in Spain.